10 things everyone should know about graphic design

 Graphic design speaks on many levels

-More than just pictures and marketing jargon, well-executed graphics communicate in numerous ways.
-Just as body language and posture says as much or more than spoken word, crafted artwork insinuates ideas and provokes thought in many ways.
+More than just fancy pictures and marketing jargon, well-executed graphics communicate messages blatantly, subtley conciously and cluelessly.
+Just as strong body language skills, posture, hand gestures etc., accounts for over 85%** of verbal communication, geniusly crafted artwork insinuates ideas and provokes thought in ways that get your point across.

 Familiar identifying markers

 Designers implement visual cues that identify with known culture and industry-specific items.
-For example, a rock climbing gym may use climb holds as bullet points and ropes for paragraph dividers.
+Rock climbing gyms use climb holds as bullet points and ropes for paragraph dividers.
 A birthday flyer invitation might use a theme of balloons and confetti.
 Familiar visual markers tap into brain schemas that help the viewer connect with and fill in the blanks of the story you're telling.

 Rather than explaining how grandmothers are always known as masters of the kitchen because they've accumulated years of knowledge and recipes, simply saying "Grandma's Homestyle Cookin!" explains the backlog without having to.
 Even if you're grandma was a terrible cook, you know the food is probably really good.